kevsuxdev/kevsuxdev/README.md

 🏗️ [**Kaha Construction**](https://kahaconstruction.com) – A modern construction company website built with performance and branding in mind.

+📊 [**Funday**](#) - A simple yet effective savings and expense tracker that helps users monitor where their money goes and build better financial habits.

+☕ [**Cassa Coffea**](#) - A POS and ordering management system designed for coffee shops, built as a school project to streamline cashier operations and order tracking.

 ## Let's Connect

 🌐 Portfolio: [Kevs Dev](https://kevsuxdev.vercel.app)